 During the early Eocene, plant species have been differed from today.
 For instance, grass land is common today, but evolved after the early Eocene (Willis and McElwain 2002).
-C_3 spread in the

-- 105 early to mid Miocene (20 10 Ma) (Janis 1993), while C4 expanded during the mid to late Miocene (Cerling et al. 1993).
+C3 spread in the early to mid Miocene (20 - 10 Ma) (Janis 1993), while C4 expanded during the mid to late Miocene (Cerling et al. 1993).
 Instead, other plant species dominated the vegetation cover during the early Eocene which are extinct, or almost extinct, today such as paratropical rainforest or polar forest (Wolfe 1985).
-We neglect any differences in plant taxa to isolate the geographic and climatic factors affecting the stability of the climate-vegetation system. - To initialise our Eocene simulations, we perform a simulation starting from the equilibrium Eocene climate by Heinemann et al. (2009).
+We neglect any differences in plant taxa to isolate the geographic and climatic factors affecting the stability of the climate-vegetation system.

+Emphasise

+the focus on

+geographic

+and climatic

+factors and the

+exclusion of

+physiological

+factors

+To initialise our Eocene simulations, we perform a simulation starting from the equilibrium Eocene climate by Heinemann et al. (2009).
 Like in their simulation, we assume a savannah vegetation with a desert cover of 40 %, a tree cover of 24 %, and a grass cover of 36%.
 After 300 years, near-surface temperature and upper-level ocean temperatures are in equilibrium.
 Only in the deep ocean, a marginal temperature trend remains.